mitia-anah/student-portfolio-template/README.md

 ![image](./assets/portfolio.png)
 This image is just a preview, the full design is on the figma file!

--   User story: I can see personal details
+-   User story: I can see personal details OK
--   User story: I can see skills
+-   User story: I can see skills OK
--   User story: I can see projects
+-   User story: I can see projects  Ok
 -   User story: I can filter projects by tag
 -   User story: I can see hobbies or certificates
 -   User story (optional): I can see experiences